 - Document all issues on the BOL.
 Note any short or damaged packs and take pictures of all damaged items.
 Notify Perlick and send all pictures to Perlick Customer Service.

 - Sign for delivery after all packs have been inspected and shortages or damage have been noted on the BOL.
-It is very important any damage is noted on the BOL as that will aid in damage claim filing.
+It is very important any damage or shortage be noted on the BOL, as that will aid in damage claim filing.

-- Notify Perlick for any damaged prepay and add shipments.
-Perlick is responsible for prepay and add shipments only and will only file damage claims on these types of shipments.
+- Notify Perlick for any damaged free and add shipments.
+Perlick is responsible for free and add shipments only and will only file damage claims on these types of shipments.
 Please see note below regarding filing for concealed damages.
 Notify the freight carrier for any 3rd party or customer routed issues.

-All prepaid shipments are shipped with a Perlick preferred carrier and the most efficient method of shipment will be chosen.
+All free freight shipments are shipped with a Perlick preferred carrier and the most efficient method of shipment will be chosen.
 All prepaid shipments are Free On Board (F.O.B) Origin with ownership passing to the purchaser as soon as the product is loaded and the carrier signs the bill of lading, or when the carrier departs any Perlick or partner shipping dock.
 Applies to the lower 48 states and Canada.
 Excludes Alaska, Hawaii and international shipments (outside of Canada).